 Syntax.
 Figure 8 shows extensions to EGV for exceptions with payloads.
 We introduce a type of exceptions, Exn.
 We assume a countably infinite set $X \in \mathbb{E}$ of exception names, and a type schema function $\Sigma(X) = A$ mapping exception names to payload types.
 We extend raise to take a term of type Exn as its argument.
 Finally, we generalise tryLasxinMotherwiseN to tryLasxinMunlessH, where H is an exception handler with clauses $\{X_i(y_i) \mapsto N_i\}i$, such that X_i is an exception name; y_i binds the payload; and N_i is the clause to be evaluated when the exception is raised.

 Typing Rules.
-The TP-ExN rule ensures that an exception's payload matches its expected type.
-The TP-RAISE and TP-TRY are the natural extensions of T-RAISE and T-TRY.
+The TP-Exn rule ensures that an exception's payload matches its expected type.
+The TP-Raise and TP-Try rules are the natural extensions of T-Raise and T-Try.